jaimebriones/GWO-SR/README.md

 GWO
 ===

-Gray Wolf Optimizer implementation on C using RngStream.c for multiple streams of Random Numbers by Pierre L'Ecuyer
+Gray Wolf Optimizer implementation for Constrained Problems using Stochastic Rnaking an approach from Thomas P. Runarsson and Xin Yao; on C using RngStream.c for multiple streams of Random Numbers by Pierre L'Ecuyer

 Programmer: Jaime David Briones Torres